 Perhaps the most important thing to consider when building an investment portfolio is your level of diversification.
-It’s crucial that you try and spread your investments across a broad number of companies, industries, sectors, and asset classes so you aren’t too heavily impacted by one market event.
+When you spread your investments across a broad number of companies, industries, sectors, and asset classes, you may be less heavily affected by one market event.

-First, it’s important to understand that beta is measured on a scale comparing the investment to a benchmark index.
-A beta of “1” indicates that its volatility is like the benchmark’s.
-A number higher than “1” indicates more volatility, while lower numbers indicate more price stability.
+First, it’s important to understand that beta is measured on a scale comparing an individual investment to a benchmark index like the S&P 500.
+A beta of 1.0 indicates that its volatility is the same as the benchmark.
+In other words, it moves in tandem with the benchmark.

-Individual investors can determine the volatility of their whole portfolios by examining the beta of each holding and performing a relatively simple calculation.
-The calculation is simply a matter of adding up the beta for each security, and adjusting according to how much of each you own.
-This is called a weighted average.
+You can determine the volatility of your portfolio by examining the beta of each holding and performing a relatively simple calculation.
+It’s simply a matter of adding up the beta for each security and adjusting according to how much of each you own.
+This is called a “weighted average.”

-The beta for individual stocks is readily available on the websites of most online discount brokerages or reliable publishers of investment research.
+Beta for individual stocks is readily available on the websites of most online discount brokerages or reliable investment research publishers.
 To determine the beta of an entire portfolio of stocks, you can follow these four steps:

-- Add up the value (number of shares x share price) of each stock you own and your entire portfolio.
+- Add up the value (number of shares multiplied by the share price) of each stock you own and your entire portfolio.

 - Based on these values, determine how much you have of each stock as a percentage of the overall portfolio.

 - Multiply those percentage figures by the appropriate beta for each stock.
-(Thus, if Amazon comprises 25% of your portfolio and has a beta of 1.43, it has a weighted beta of 0.3575.)
+For example, if Amazon makes up 25% of your portfolio and has a beta of 1.43, it has a weighted beta of 0.3575.

 - Add up the weighted beta figures.

-Let’s illustrate this by calculating the beta on this fictional portfolio of six stocks.
+Let’s illustrate by calculating the beta on this fictional portfolio of six stocks.

 |Stock||Value||Share of Portfolio||Beta||Weighted Beta|